vivaria/edisonrul.ing/docs/source/cards/r/ray-of-hope.md

 ### Card Rulings

-●You can't activate Ray of Hope if you don't have 2 LIGHT monsters in your GY.
+*   You can't activate Ray of Hope if you don't have 2 LIGHT monsters in your GY.